 Bristol has always been ‘cool’ in my eyes, and then they went and built an inland surf lake.
 Gnarly, rad, epic, pumping, sick, The Wave Bristol is all the surf adjectives …and family-friendly!
 There are 6 different surfing areas and kids over 6 years old can have a go at catching a wave.
 Beginner lessons are available (and encouraged if you’ve never surfed here before) and prices include the use of a surfboard and wetsuit, plus optional hood and boots if you would like them.
 All you need to bring is your swimming costume and a towel!

-Booking is essential, so do plan ahead rather than drop in on the off-chance – you need to be onsite at least 90 minutes before your surf session starts.
-If you’d rather just soak up the stoke than dip your toes in the water, it’s £5 to visit the lovely cafe/bar, onsite surf shop, viewing deck.
+Booking is essential, so do plan ahead rather than drop in on the off-chance.
+If you’d rather just soak up the stoke than dip your toes in the water, it’s £2 to visit the lovely cafe/bar, onsite surf shop, viewing deck (free for under 6s).

 Where to take cracking photos of hot air balloons in Bristol